DC - Doctor of Chiropractic

 Evaluating a patient and independently establishing a diagnosis or diagnoses; and,

-Managing the patient’s healthcare and integrating healthcare services including treatment, recommendations for self-care, referral, and/or co-management.
+Managing the patient’s healthcare and integrating healthcare services, including treatment, recommendations for self-care, referral, and/or co-management.

 Parker University’s Doctor of Chiropractic program includes basic, clinical, and chiropractic education with an emphasis on conservative, functional, integrated, and patient-centered methods.